IdiotStudios/docs/docs/getting-started.md

 - A modern web browser (Chrome, Firefox, Safari, or Edge).
 (Firefox is our personal choice)
 - A GitHub account (if you plan on contributing).
-- Basic knowledge of JavaScript, HTML, or APIs (depending on the project).
+- Basic knowledge of JavaScript, HTML, Rust, or APIs (depending on the project).

 ## Quick Start